dm973/dm973.github.io/index.md

 permalink: /
 ---

-I am a Director's Postdoctoral Fellow in the T-5 Division (Theoretical Physics and Applied Mathematics) at Los Alamos National Labs.
+I am a Director's Postdoctoral Fellow in the T-5 Division (Applied Mathematics and Plasma Physics) at Los Alamos National Labs.
 I work at the intersection of physical applied math and scientific machine learning.
 My main interests include algorithms for data-driven modeling and the analysis and simulation of multiscale phenomena.

 Apart from research, I enjoy playing music, cooking, biking, snowboarding, and generally being out in the wilderness.